ceedee666/sitmuc_2015/presentation.md

 #Functions

-* Functions are first-class citizens
 * Two types of functions
   * Anonymous functions
   * Named functions

+* Functions are first-class citizens
   * Can be assigned to variables
   * Can be function parameters
+  * Can be return value of other functions

 ##Anonymous & named functions